Jileobel/McDonalds_Financial_Statementes-/README.md

 # McDonalds_Financial_Statementes-
 McDonald’s Corporation is an American operator and franchisor of fast food restaurants represented worldwide and the biggest fast food company in the world.
+McDonald’s Corporation is an American operator and franchisor of fast food restaurants represented worldwide and the biggest fast food company in the world.
+Founded in 1940 by Richard and Maurice MacDonald, the company has grown significantly and played a key role in shaping the fast food industry.
+The brand prides itself on providing consistent, fast and affordable food.
+According to our data, McDonald's is the 51st most valuable company in the world by market capitalization.
+The company posted revenue of $23.18 billion in 2022, compared to revenue of $23.22 billion in 2021.
+Let's take a look at McDonald's financial data together and see if the biggest fast food player in the world is doing so well.